FurrySparkle/surplex-io.github.io/software.md

 Once you have the software, please unzip the file.
 You will find the file structure as follow:

-1. `main.exe`
+1. `main/`
-2. `function_test.exe`
-2. `assets/`
+2. `function_test/`

-Please execute `function_test.exe` when using Surplex's shoes for the first time.

-Unfinished: functional_test
+Please execute `function_test.exe` under `function_test` directory when using Surplex's shoes for the first time.
+The software will prompt you to move your shoes to test IMU readout and step on the shoes to test pressure sensors readout.
+If everything is set up correctly, you will be prompted `All Test Passed`.
+If you can't successfully go through the test, please contact our [support] team.

 Once you have passed the `function_test.exe`, please start SteamVR with your VR headset ready.
 Then, you can go ahead to start `main.exe`.
-Please wait for 5-10 seconds for the shoes to connect to your computer, then, you will see trackers connected to your SteamVR as follow:
+When you are using it for the first time, you will be prompted to provide some of your biology information such as height and weight.
+These data are saved in local and are used only for computation.
+Then, please wait 5-10 seconds for the shoes to connect to your computer, then, you will see trackers connected to your SteamVR.

-At the same time, `main.exe` will output the current battery level, and data transmission quality.
+At the same time, `main.exe` will output the current battery level and data transmission quality.

 That's it, enjoy!

----

-Currently under development, please check back later for full docs.

 [support]: ../support.html